 The owl I photographed on November 11th had more white on the chest, less barring and the facial disk was grayer.

-I’m excited that two owls are using the same roosting location and from now on I will be looking more closely to determine which of the two I am seeing.
+I’m excited that two Great Horned Owls are using the same roosting location and from now on I will be looking more closely to determine which of the two I am seeing.

 Who knows; maybe I’ll be surprised and spot a third owl in that same location.